Geoff’s Wedding

 We haven't talked about this on anything.
 No.

-Here's something that I think think is awesome about Texas Chili Bar because I know Gus is about to shit on him.
+I wanted to have, I wanted to have, here's something that I think is awesome about Texas Chili Bargo because I know Gus is about to shit on it.

 And one of the things I loved about them is when we had our rehearsal dinner for the wedding, instead of just having like the bridal party, we wanted to have everybody involved, right?